thinkful-ei27/evan-nick/README.md

 # evan-nick
-Hello our names are Evan and Nick (github practice);
+Hello our names are Evon and Nickerdoodle (github practice);